goodwinpress/gp-price-block/README.txt

 Requires at least: 5.0
 Tested up to: 5.5

-== Description (EN) ==
+== Description ==
 Simple WordPress plugin to add a new block to the Gutenberg editor for fast and handy price lists making.
 Click the button in the block manager and it's set new fields for product or service name and cost.

-= Install (EN) =
+== Installation ==

+#### From within WordPress

+1. Visit 'Plugins > Add New'
+1. Search for 'GP Price block'
+1. Activate GP Price block from your Plugins page.

+#### Manually

-1. Upload the 'gp-price-gut-block' folder  to the '/wp-content/plugins/' directory.
+1. Upload the 'gp-price-block' folder to the '/wp-content/plugins/' directory
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Activate the GP Price block plugin through the 'Plugins' menu in WordPress

+== Screenshots ==

+1. Open the block manager, find "Price list" button in the Text section and click.
+2. Two fields will be added - for product or service name and for price.
+3. Fill the fields and save.
+4. On the front.

 == Changelog ==
 = 1.0 =